 Reduces cellular damage

-Our bodies are often subject to cellular damage resulting from free radicals within the body.
+Our bodies are often subject to cellular damage caused by free radicals.
 These free radicals enter the body either through internal metabolic processes or external sources such as air pollution, cigarette smoke, and chemical and pesticide exposure.
 Cellular damage from these harmful free radicals can be prevented by antioxidants found in food and spices.

 Turmeric milk is considered to be rich in antioxidants.
 Curcumin is touted for its strong antioxidant properties and resultant ability to curb cellular free radical damage.
 Furthering its antioxidant content, golden milk’s other primary additives, cinnamon, and ginger, are also considered to be great sources of these magical antioxidants.